alex03122016/LearnyWeb/README.md

 learnY
 ===============================================================================
-Learny returns worksheets for learning. ﻿Learny uses the wordmaterial of your text input.
-It is aimed at people who have problems with basic aspects of the language and therefore difficulties to anderstand texts.
+Learny returns excercices for learning in format ".docx". ﻿Learny uses words of your text input.
+It is aimed at people who have problems with basic aspects of the language and therefore difficulties to understand texts.
+It could be used to prepare the reading of a text.

 source code and usage docs: https://github.com/alex03122016/learny